 A quick guide to choosing the right protective packaging and void fill to minimize damage and breakage and ensure your products always arrive safely.

-We've pulled together this little guide on the main types of protective packaging materials on the market today to introduce the range of options available and help you identify the right solution for your packaged product.
+We've pulled together this helpful guide on the main types of protective packaging materials on the market today to introduce the range of options available, and help you identify the right solution for your packaged product.

 Loose void fill products are primarily for using as the name implies, for filling larger voids in packages where the product is significantly smaller than the box or there are multiple products to be packaged together in one box.
 While it holds some protective properties it is not designed ultimately for product protection and still allows for a degree of movement and migration within the box and so is best used with products that are not very fragile or easily broken or damaged.

-Pros of these products are they are relatively cheap, extremely lightweight and can work well for irregularly shaped products.
+These products are relatively cheap, extremely lightweight and can work well for irregularly shaped products.

 Crumpled Kraft paper can be used as both a void fill and as protective packaging product for light to medium weight non fragile items.
 The level of protection varies with the weight of paper used and how it is crumpled.

-The pros of this as protective packaging is it is viewed as more environmentally friendly than its plastic alternatives, it is versatile and uses less space than the Loosefill mentioned before.
+This is more environmentally friendly than its plastic alternatives.
+It is versatile and uses less space than the Loosefill mentioned before.

 Is probably one of the best known protective packaging materials and much loved for its therapeutic benefits of bubble popping.
 It is still widely used as it provides a versatile cushioning with high shock absorbing qualities.
 Smaller 10mm bubble wrap is good for smaller product wrapping while 20/25mm bubble wrap is more suitable to larger products.